angular/angular/aio/content/guide/router-tutorial-toh.md

 including the injected `ActivatedRoute` and the subscriptions to its `Observable` properties.

 The `Router` does not `complete` any `Observable` of the `ActivatedRoute` so any `finalize` or `complete` blocks will not run.
-If you need to handle something in a `finalize`, you will still need to unsubscribe in `ngOnDestroy`.
-You will also have to unsubscribe if your observable pipe has a delay with code you do not want to run after the component is destroyed.
+If you need to handle something in a `finalize`, you still need to unsubscribe in `ngOnDestroy`.
+You also have to unsubscribe if your observable pipe has a delay with code you do not want to run after the component is destroyed.

 </div>